WICG/local-peer-to-peer/EXPLAINER.md

 - Methods to discover, request, and connect to peers
 - Listeners to notify if these method calls succeed or fail
 - Listeners to notify if the connection status is updated or a new peer is discovered
-- Means to send and receive data (e.g. over a TCP or UDP socket) after connection to a peer device has been established
+- Means to send and receive data (e.g., over a TCP or UDP socket) after connection to a peer device has been established

 ## Non-goals